BluesClue27/SC4053-Blockchain-Technology/README.md

 ## 🚀 First-Time Setup Guide

+### Step 0: Removing pre-existing configurations

+If you have ran this dApp before, be sure to remove all local account imports and local networks before re-deploying the hardhat node and smart contract.
+Otherwise there will be cache issues in the MetaMask wallet.

 ### Step 1: Prerequisites Installation

 Before running this project, ensure you have the following installed: